 Design your own science project, collect real data, learn new skills and earn a valuable scientific award.

-The awards are widely recognised and can be used to enhance applications to colleges, universities and potential employers.
+The awards are widely recognised and can be used to enhance applications to colleges, universities and employers.

-Earn your award by taking part in an OPAL survey
+Earn your award with OPAL surveys

 OPAL surveys are a fantastic resource to help you earn your CREST Award.

 Think of a scientific question you’d like to answer, then use the OPAL survey guides to help you collect data for your CREST project.

 By using OPAL resources or surveys as part of your CREST project, you will also receive an OPAL certificate.

 Here are some ideas to get you started.
 If you have any questions, please contact firstname.lastname@example.org

 - Does the abundance of earthworms differ between two different habitat types, such as grassland and woodland?

 - Do different habitat types have different soil pH values?

 - Do trees close to roads have more nitrogen-loving lichens than trees that are further away?